 \subsection{Deflection angle}

 Here we calculate the deflection angle of photons that pass near the black hole using the modified version of the ray-tracing code described above.
 The calculation algorithms are similar to those discussed in Sec.~\ref{rtcs}.
-We restrict the entire trajectory of the photons to the equatorial plane of the Kaluza-Klein black hole.
+We restrict the entire photon trajectories to the equatorial plane of the Kaluza-Klein black hole.
 We initialize photons on the screen with certain celestial coordinates $(\bar{\alpha}, \bar{\beta})$.
-Setting $\bar{\alpha}\neq0$, $\bar{\beta}=0$ and $\iota=\pi/2$ in Eqs.~\ref{in_pos_r}-\ref{in_momen_t} lead to $\theta=\pi/2$, $\dot{\theta}=0$ with non-zero $\dot{r}$, $\dot{\phi}$, so we obtain the photon trajectories lying in the equatorial plane. $\bar{\alpha}$ is chosen in such a way that photons with the impact parameter $B$ approach the photon ring of the black hole at the minimum distance $d=10^{-7}M$ without crossing it.
+Setting $\bar{\alpha}\neq0$, $\bar{\beta}=0$ and $\iota=\pi/2$ in Eqs.~\ref{in_pos_r}-\ref{in_momen_t} lead to $\theta=\pi/2$, $\dot{\theta}=0$ with non-zero $\dot{r}$, $\dot{\phi}$, so we obtain the photon trajectories lying in the equatorial plane. $\bar{\alpha}$ is chosen in such a way that photons with the impact parameter $B$ approach the photon ring of the black hole at the minimum coordinate difference $d=10^{-7}M$ without crossing it.
 The deflection angle from a straight line is calculated by capturing the initial and final positions of the photon.
 Fig.~\ref{f_def_angle} illustrates the calculated values of the deflection angle $\hat{\alpha}/\pi$ as a function of photons with impact parameter $B$ for $\alpha=[0.0, 0.5, 0.9]$.
 Increasing $b$ shifts the impact parameter $x_0=B$ towards lower values.
-This can be explained by increase of the horizontal displacement and the distortion from a circle.
-Fig.~\ref{f_d_s} demonstrates the deflection angles and shadow images for several values of the spin parameter $\alpha$ with maximum allowed $b$.
+This can be explained by an increase of the horizontal displacement and a distortion from a circle.
+Fig.~\ref{f_d_s} shows the deflection angles and shadow images for several values of the spin parameter $\alpha$ with maximum allowed $b$.
 We can see that the deflection angles are nearly the same.
 Also, from the corresponding shadow images, the horizontal displacement and the distortion take similar values.